NIT-Administrative-Systems/AS-CloudDocs/ci-cd/jenkins.md

 We typically keep pipeline files in a `.jenkins/` folder.
 Even if you only have a single Jenkinsfile, it is advisable to put it in the folder; changing it later is a nuisance.

+## Accessing GitHub Repositories
+Jenkins must authenticate to GitHub.com as a user in order to clone code.
+This user must be a collaborator on the repository that you want Jenkins to work with.

+All Jenkins servers have the [`GitHub-awsCloudOpsCJT`](#credentials) credential for the [awsCloudOpsCJT user](https://github.com/awsCloudOpsCJT) that may be used.
+You may create a user specifically for your team if you want to more tightly control access to your repositories.
+Creating a team-specific user is recommended if you will be granting it write permission so Jenkins can update [commit statuses](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks).

+If you need awsCloudOpsCJT or a team-specific user added as a collaborator, contact the EACD-CloudOps group -- self-service tooling for this is not available yet, sorry!

 ## Configuration
 As much configuration as possible should be included in the Jenkinsfile.